-It is strongly recommended to make an appointment with the responsible Euroregion in good time.
-Getting funding from the Small Project Fund is not very complicated, but there are a few possible mistakes that seem small and yet can have serious consequences.
+It is highly recommended to arrange a consultation appointment with the responsible Euroregion at an early stage.
+Getting a grant from the Small Projects Fund isn't very complicated, but there are a few ways to make mistakes that may seem small and yet have serious consequences.

-The lead partner principle applies to the small project fund.
-So you must first decide which partner will act as the lead partner.
-The responsible Euroregion and within it the responsible side is the one in which the lead partner is based.
+The lead partner principle applies to the small projects fund.
+You must therefore first decide which partner will act as the lead partner.
+The responsible Euroregion and the responsible side within it is the one in which the lead partner is based.

-Your contact persons for the KPF in the Euroregion Elbe/Labe are Ms. Richter and Ms. Kosourová on the German side and Ms. Heinzlová and Ms. Rožánková on the Czech side.
-You can find the contact information here:
+Your contacts for the KPF in the Euroregion Elbe/Labe are Ms. Richter and Ms. Kosourová on the German side and Ms. Heinzlová and Ms. Rožánková on the Czech side.
+The contact information can be found here:

 You can reach the other Saxon-Czech Euroregions here:

-The funding from the small project fund is only paid out after the project has been completed and settled.
+The subsidy from the small projects fund is only paid out after the project has been completed and billed.
 There are no advances, so the project must be fully pre-financed.

 Please do not underestimate the necessary duration of the pre-financing.
-This can be up to 1.5 years even without billing problems, and longer if problems arise.
-A brief explanation of this (the billing procedure can be found on the last tab):
+This can be up to 1.5 years even without billing problems, and possibly longer if problems arise.
+Here is a brief explanation (the billing procedure can be found on the last tab):

-- Your project can run for up to a year.
-It can therefore happen that you can only include the costs incurred in the billing after a year.
-Interim billing is not possible.
+- Your project can last up to a year.
+So it can happen that you can only include the costs incurred at the beginning in the statement after a year.
+Interim settlements are not possible.

-- After completing the project, you must receive and settle all invoices.
-Then you need to compile the accounting documents.
+- Upon completion of the project, you must receive and pay all bills.
+Then you have to compile the billing documents.

 - You then submit the documents to the Euroregion.
-Only a formal preliminary examination takes place here, which can be done quickly if no problems are identified.
-However, the statements are only passed on to the Sächsische Aufbaubank (SAB) for review on a quarterly basis.
-In the worst case, it will take another three months.
+Only a formal preliminary check takes place here, which can be quick if no problems are identified.
+However, the statements are only forwarded to the Sächsische Aufbaubank (SAB) for verification on a quarterly basis.
+In the most unfavorable case, another three months will pass by then.

 - The SAB then has a maximum of three months to check the receipts.
 If the result is positive, the funds will be paid out relatively soon.

-Without any culpable delay on the part of one of the parties involved, there can be a long period of time between paying the first invoice and paying out the funding.
+Without any culpable delay on the part of one of the parties involved, there can be quite a long period of time between the settlement of the first invoice and the payment of the funding.

-Tip: If necessary, divide your project into parts (caution: avoid repetitions, otherwise the funding rate will be reduced - see here ) so as not to have to wait a year for the submission of the statement.
-However, this increases the effort required to submit an application.
+Tip: If necessary, divide your project into parts (caution: avoid repetitions, otherwise the funding rate will be reduced - see here ) so that you don't have to wait a year to submit the statement.
+However, this increases the effort involved in submitting an application.